Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *semi-automatic*: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module.
 The initial offer is automatically applied without confirmation.
    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *semi-automatic, changes must be confirmed by another user*: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module by another user.
 The initial offer is only applied after confirmation by another user.
    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *automatic*: Changes in a PIM product are automatically applied to the offer.
 The initial offer is also automatically applied.

 [comment]: <> (adjust field name!)

 - *Status*
   Click the drop-down list to select the connection status.
 The following statuses are available:
   - **Active**: The offer is active.
 It is displayed on the marketplace and can be sold there.
   - **Inactive**: The offer is inactive.
 It is not displayed on the marketplace and cannot be sold there.
-  - **N/A**: The offer is unknown to the marketplace and therefore cannot be sold there.
+  - **Offline**: The offer is unknown to the marketplace and therefore cannot be sold there.

 - [CANCEL]